CONDITIONS OF USE

 To protect the integrity of the University's computing facilities and its users against unauthorized or improper use of those facilities, and to investigate possible use of those facilities in violation of or in aid of violation of University rules and policies, Boston University reserves the right, without notice, to limit or restrict any individual's use, and to inspect, copy, remove or otherwise alter any data, file, or system resource which may undermine the authorized use of any computing facility or which is used in violation of University rules or policies.
 Boston University also reserves the right periodically to examine any system and any other rights necessary to protect its computing facilities.

 Thousands of users share the computing facilities at Boston University.
-These facilities must be used responsibly; misuse by even a few individuals has the potential to disrupt University business or the work of others.
-You are therefore required to exercise responsible, ethical behavior when using the University’s computing facilities.
+These facilities must be used responsibly by everyone, since misuse by even a few individuals has the potential to disrupt University business or the work of others.
+You are therefore required to exercise responsible, ethical behavior when using the University's computing facilities.
 This includes, but is not limited to, the following:

-- You must use only those computing facilities which the University has authorized you to use.
-The unauthorized use of computing facilities, whether by providing false or misleading information for the purpose of accessing computing facilities or otherwise, is prohibited.
+- You must use only those computer resources which you have been authorized to use by the University.
+The unauthorized use of computer resources, as well as the providing of false or misleading information for the purpose of obtaining access to computing facilities, is prohibited and may be regarded as a criminal act and treated accordingly by the University.
 You must not use University computing facilities to gain unauthorized access to computing facilities of other institutions, organizations, or individuals.

-- You may not authorize anyone to use your University accounts for any reason.
-You are responsible for all use of your University accounts.
+- You may not authorize anyone to use your computer accounts for any reason.
+You are responsible for all use of your accounts.
 You must take all reasonable precautions, including password maintenance and file protection measures, to prevent use of your account by unauthorized persons.
-You must not share your password with others, and you should change your password regularly.
-You are responsible for any and all actions taken using your password regardless of whether you were the one performing those actions.
+You must not, for example, share your password with anyone else, and you should change your password regularly.

-- You must use the University’s computing facilities only for the University-related purposes for which they were authorized.
-As with all University equipment, use of the computing facilities, including the Campus Network, for private or commercial purposes is prohibited, except as expressly authorized.
-You must not use the University’s computing facilities for any unlawful purpose, including but not limited to the collection, installation or distribution of fraudulently or illegally obtained media files or software.
-Use of external networks or services – including cloud services – must comply with the policies of acceptable use published both by the University and by the organizations providing those networks or services.
+- You must use the University's computer resources only for the University-related purposes for which they were authorized.
+As with all University equipment, use of the computer facilities, including the Campus Network, for private or commercial purposes is prohibited, except as expressly authorized.
+You must not use the University's computer resources for any unlawful purpose, such as the installation or distribution of fraudulently or illegally obtained software.
+Use of external networks connected to the University's networks must comply with the policies of acceptable use promulgated by the organizations responsible for those networks.

 - You must not access, alter, copy, move or remove information, proprietary software or other files (including programs, members of subroutine libraries, data, and electronic mail) without prior authorization from the appropriate University data trustee, security officer, or other responsible party.
 You must not copy, distribute, display, or disclose third-party proprietary software without prior authorization from the licensor.
 Proprietary software must not be installed on systems not properly licensed for its use.

-- You are encouraged to report any violation of these guidelines by another individual and any information relating to a flaw in or bypass of computing facility security to BU Information Security, the Information System & Technology Help Center, or the Office of Internal Audit.
+- You are encouraged to report any violation of these guidelines by another individual and any information relating to a flaw in or bypass of computing facility security to Information Technology, University Information Systems, or the Office of Internal Audit.

-The unauthorized or improper use of Boston University’s computing facilities, including the failure to comply with the above guidelines, constitutes a violation of University policy.
-Any questions about this policy or of the applicability of this policy to a particular situation should be referred to BU Information Security, the Information System & Technology Help Center, or the Office of Internal Audit..
+The unauthorized or improper use of Boston University's computer facilities, including the failure to comply with the above guidelines, constitutes a violation of University policy and will subject the violator to disciplinary and/or legal action by the University, and, in some cases, criminal prosecution.
+In addition, the University may require restitution for any use of service which is in violation of these guidelines.
+Any questions about this policy or of the applicability of this policy to a particular situation should be referred to Information Technology, University Information Systems, or the Office of Internal Audit.